Dutch Americans: 18th century

 In the hundred years of British rule that followed the change of ownership of New Netherland, Dutch immigration to America came to an almost complete standstill.

 While the Netherlands was a small country, the Dutch Empire was quite large so emigrants leaving the mother country had a wide variety of choices.
 New Amsterdam was not high on their list, especially because of the Native American risk.
 The major Dutch cities were centers of high culture, but they still sent immigrants.
 Most new arrivals were farmers from remote villages who, on arrival, in America scattered into widely separated villages with little contact with one another.
 Even inside a settlement, different Dutch groups had minimal interaction.
 With very few new arrivals, the result was an increasingly traditional system cut off from the forces for change.
 The people maintained their popular culture, revolving around their language and their Calvinist religion.
 The Dutch brought along their own folklore, most famously Sinterklaas (the foundation of the modern-day Santa Claus), and created their own as in The Legend of Sleepy Hollow.
 They maintained their distinctive clothing, and food preferences and introduced some new foods to America, including beets, endive, spinach, parsley, and cookies.

 After the British takeover, the rich Dutch families in Albany and New York City emulated the English elite and purchased English furniture, silverware, crystal, and jewelry.
 They were proud of their language, which was strongly reinforced by the church, but they were much slower than the Yankees in setting up schools for their children.
 They finally set up Queens College (now Rutgers University) in New Jersey, but it quickly became anglicized.
 They never attempted to start newspapers; they published no books and only a handful of religious tracts annually.
 Pietist leader Theodorus Jacobus Frelinghuysen (1691–1747) launched a series of revivals that challenge the mainstream church's emphasis on sacraments.
 Church buildings increasingly followed English rather than historic Dutch models.
 Politically, however, there was a strong anti-British sentiment that led most of the Dutch to support the American Revolution.
 One famous Dutch folk hero was Rip Van Winkle, characterized by being absurdly old-fashioned and out of date, which aimed to instill the establishment of an American culture distinct from British culture.
 Most farmers focused on providing subsistence for their families; about a third were chiefly oriented to market prices.

 Dutch Quakers came to the Philadelphia area in response to the appeal of William Penn.
 Penn, himself a Dutch Briton (his mother being from Rotterdam), had paid three visits to the Netherlands, where he published several pamphlets.

+Many Dutch settlers enslaved African Americans and owned black slaves in the area called Dutch New Netherland.